Tails for Anarchists

 7. Choice of keyboard layouts.
 An icon showing the current keyboard layout (in the example above, en for an English layout).
 Clicking it provides options for other layouts selected at the Welcome Screen.

 8. The System menu.
-From here, you can access the volume and screen brightness, the Wi-Fi and Ethernet connection (if connected), the battery status, and the restart and shutdown buttons.
+From here, you can access the volume and screen brightness, the Wi-Fi and Ethernet connection, the battery status, and the restart and shutdown buttons.

 9. The Workspaces icon.
 This button toggles between multiple views of the desktop (called "workspaces”), which can help reduce visual clutter on a small screen.